Plumber stuck in lift at Delhi's residential building, dies | www.lokmattimes.com

 Plumber stuck in lift at Delhi's residential building, dies

-New Delhi, Oct 9 A plumber died after getting stuck in a lift at a residential building in ...
+New Delhi, Oct 9 A 30-year-old plumber died after getting stuck in a lift at a residential building ...

 Police control room said that it received a call in Naraina police station regarding a person getting stuck in the lift following which a police team was dispatched.